Carlton Bailey

-Carlton Wilson Bailey (born December 15, 1964) is a former professional American football player who played linebacker in the National Football League for the Buffalo Bills, New York Giants, and Carolina Panthers.
-He played college football at the University of North Carolina and was drafted in the ninth round of the 1988 NFL Draft.
+Carlton Wilson Bailey (born December 15, 1964) is an American former professional american football player who was a linebacker in the National Football League (NFL) for the Buffalo Bills, New York Giants, and Carolina Panthers.
+He played college football at the University of North Carolina and was drafted in the ninth round of the 1988 NFL draft.

-Perhaps his most memorable play came in the third quarter of the AFC Championship Game on January 12, 1992 between the Bills and Denver Broncos.
+Perhaps his most memorable play came in the third quarter of the AFC Championship Game on January 12, 1992, between the Bills and Denver Broncos.
 He intercepted a John Elway pass that had been deflected by teammate Jeff Wright and returned it 11 yards for the game's first touchdown.
-The Bills went on to win, 10-7, to reach Super Bowl XXVI.
+The Bills went on to win, 10–7, to reach Super Bowl XXVI.
 Bailey played in the first three of four straight Super Bowl appearances by the Bills.

 Personal life

-Bailey's son, Justin Bailey, is a professional hockey player who is currently under contract to the National Hockey League's Edmonton Oilers.
+Bailey's son, Justin Bailey, is a professional hockey player who is currently under contract to the National Hockey League's San Jose Sharks.